wsilva/play-with-docker.github.io/_posts/2017-01-21-windows-containers-basics.markdown

 docker push <docker-id>/windows-test-image
 ```

-Images stored on Docker Cloud are available in the web interface and public images can be pulled by other Docker users.
+Images stored on Docker Cloud are available in the web interface and public images can be pulled by other Docker users in the [Docker Store](https://store.docker.com).